-Fees incurred for professional services provided by our independent registered public accounting firm in each of the last two fiscal years are:
+Fees incurred for professional services provided by our independent registered public accounting firm in each of the last two fiscal years were:

-Years Ended .
+Years Ended

-Decem ıber 31,
+Decem iber 31,

-2007 2006
+2008 2007

-Audit Fees \$535,396 \$641,600
+Audit Fees \$468,038 \$535,396

-Audit Related Fees
+Audit-Related Fees

-Tax Fees 18,550
+Tax Fees

-Other Fees
+Other Fees 1,500

-\$535,396 \$660,150
+\$469,538 \$535,396

-PricewaterhouseCoopers LLP served as our independent registered public accounting firm for the years ended December 31, 2007 and 2006.
+PricewaterhouseCoopers LLP served as our independent registered public accounting firm for the years ended December 31, 2008 and 2007.

 Audit fees include fees associated with the annual audit of our financial statements, the interim review of our financial statements included in quarterly reports on Form 10-Q, fees associated with Sarbanes-Oxley compliance, audit services provided in connection with private placements of Common Stock, issuance of consents relating to registration statement filings with the SEC and all services that are normally provided by the accounting firm in connection with statutory and regulatory filings or engagements.
-Tax fees include professional service fees for tax compliance services.